tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 _Class Default Object_ is the default instance of a class in Unreal Engine.
 This instance is automatically created and used to quickly instantiate new instances.
 You can use this CDO in other ways too to avoid having to manually create and maintain an instance.

-You can easily get the CDO in C++ via [GetDefault<T>](https://docs.unrealengine.com/4.27/en-US/API/Runtime/CoreUObject/UObject/GetDefault/2/).
+You can easily get the CDO in C++ via [GetDefault\<T\>](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/CoreUObject/UObject/GetDefault/1).
 You should take care to not accidentally make changes to the CDO as this will bleed over into any new instance created for that class.

-Below is one example from [SaveGameSubsystem](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Private/SSaveGameSubsystem.cpp) using the '_class default object'_ to access [DeveloperSettings](https://www.tomlooman.com/unreal-engine-developer-settings/) (Project & Editor Settings) without creating a new instance.
+Below is one example from [SaveGameSubsystem](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/SaveSystem/RogueSaveGameSubsystem.cpp) using the '_class default object'_ to access [DeveloperSettings](https://www.tomlooman.com/unreal-engine-developer-settings/) (Which can contain Project & Editor Settings to access in your game code) without first creating a new instance.

 ```cpp
 // Example from: SSaveGameSubsystem.cpp (in Initialize())